Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

-If $\textup{rank}_{\mu}(\mat{A})$ is $\order(\sqrt{N})$ and we apply \RPCholesky preconditioning with $r = \order(\sqrt{N})$ columns, \Cref{thm:a_priori} guarantees that we can solve any full-data KRR problem in $\order(N^2)$ operations.
+If the $\mu$-tail rank is $\order(\sqrt{N})$ and we apply \RPCholesky preconditioning with $\order(\sqrt{N})$ columns, \Cref{thm:a_priori} guarantees that we can solve any full-data KRR problem in $\order(N^2)$ operations.
 Uniform and greedy Nystr\"om preconditioning admit no similar guarantee (see \Cref{sec:exact_krr_review}). \Cref{thm:a_priori} also provides insight into the case where the $\mu$-tail rank is larger than $\order(\sqrt{N})$.
 In this case, we may need to use a larger approximation rank $r$, and the construction cost for the preconditioner would exceed $\order(N^2)$ operations.

+\Cref{fig:eigenvalues} evaluates \RPCholesky's impact on the 20 example problems when $\mu/N = 10^{-7}$.
+Before \RPCholesky preconditioning, the condition number $\lambda_{\max}/\lambda_{\min}$ is nearly $10^7$ (left panel). \RPCholesky reduces the condition number to a level $10^0$--$10^4$ (middle panel).
+The impact of \RPCholesky is similar to the optimal rank-$r$ preconditioner, which eliminates the leading $r$ eigenvalues by setting them equal to $\mu$ (right panel).
+Yet even the optimal rank-$r$ preconditioner is sensitive to slow kernel matrix eigenvalue decay.

-In practice, the parameter $r$ should be tuned to balance the cost of forming the preconditioner and the cost of the CG iterations.
-As a simple default, we recommend setting $r = 10 \sqrt{N}$, which is large enough to ensure that all 21 test problems are solved in fewer than 200 iterations (\Cref{fig:exact-performance} right panel).
-See \Cref{sec:homo_energy} for more exploration of the parameter $r$ with a larger data set.
+The best application of \RPCholesky balances the cost of forming the preconditioner with the cost of the resulting preconditioned CG iterations.
+As a simple default, we recommend running \RPCholesky with $r = 10 \sqrt{N}$.
+This default is $1.2\times$ larger than the approximation rank used in \Cref{fig:eigenvalues} and is large enough to ensure that all 20 test problems are solved in fewer than 120 iterations when $\mu/N = 10^{-7}$.
+See \Cref{sec:homo_energy} for more exploration of the parameter $r$ with a scientific data set.